Test and Trace

-- Ask for any log in details/passwords/pins or those of your contacts
+- Ask for any of your log in details/passwords/pins or those of your contacts.

-Genuine communications through email or text message will not ask you for personal information upfront they will request you go to the following website: https://contact-tracing.phe.gov.uk.
+Genuine communications through email or text message will not ask you for personal information upfront – they will ask you to go to the following website: https://contact-tracing.phe.gov.uk.
 This is the only website a legitimate message will ask you to visit.
 You will be provided with a unique ID number to input into the website which is where you may need to provide more information, including date of birth, address, contact details of those you were in touch with and recent activities.
-If you’re unsure whether a message is genuine it may be best to enter the weblink yourself rather than click on it in the communication you receive.
+If you’re unsure whether a message is genuine, it may be best to enter the URL yourself rather than click on it in the communication you receive.

 If you're concerned about the identity of any contact you receive, you should not feel under pressure to provide information.

-If you think that you have been subject to a scam you should contact Action Fraud on 0300 123 2040, and if there are financial implications you should let your bank know as soon as possible.
+If you think that you have been subject to a scam you should contact Action Fraud on 0300 123 2040.
+If there are financial implications, you should let your bank know as soon as possible.

-The NHS have launched an app that will let you know if you've been exposed to someone who has tested positive for coronavirus.
-You can download it free on your phone.
+The NHS have launched an app that lets you know if you've been exposed to someone who has tested positive for coronavirus.
+You can download it for free on your phone.

-It will also help identify those that you don't know but have been in close contact with, for example, someone you sat close to on the bus.
-The app also lets you know about the risk level in your area and allows you to book a test if you develop symptoms.
+It helps identify those that you don't know but have been in close contact with – for example, someone you sat close to on the bus.
+It also lets you know about the risk level in your area and allows you to book a test if you develop symptoms.